rahuljidgedev/NewsApp/README.md

 ### License

-This project is licensed under the Apache License 2.0.
+This project is licensed under the MIT License 2.0.

 ### Disclaimer

-This project is intended for educational purposes only and is not a complete or production-ready application.
+This project is intended for demonstration and educational purposes only and is not a complete or production-ready application.
 ****